acyanbird/CMEEBootCampCW/week2/README.md

 ## This week we include [Biological Computing in Python](https://mulquabio.github.io/MQB/notebooks/Python.html)
 Introduce basic operation of python, and how to debug, using R within Python.

+### `loops.py`
+These code snippets demonstrate two fundamental types of loops in Python: the for loop and the while loop.

 ### `MyExampleScript.py`
 this file defines a simple function named foo that calculates the square of any number passed to it.
 And show how to execute a code in one file.